Ali-Peter/resume-scanner/README.md

 ---

-✅ **Telex Notification**
+✅ **Telex Notification Preview**
 ![Telex Notification](assets/telex_notification.png)

 ---

 ## 👨‍💻 Contributors
 **Ali Ogochukwu Peter** - *Lead Developer*

-License
+## 📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.#
+This project is licensed under the MIT License - see the LICENSE file for details.